PygmalionAI/aphrodite-engine/docs/pages/usage/openai.md

 Otherwise, we support everything, plus many other parameters.

-Aphrodite also provides experimental support fro the OpenAI Vision API.
+Aphrodite also provides experimental support for the OpenAI Vision API.

 ## Extra Parameters
 If using the `openai` python library, you cannot pass extra parameters such as `min_p`, `guided_choice`, etc. Thankfully, the library allows you to extend the body as needed: